MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/t-sql.md

 title: Send T-SQL queries over RESTful web API - Azure Data Explorer
-description: This article describes how to use T-SQL queries with the RESTful web API for Azure Data Explorer. ms.topic: reference ms.date: 02/05/2023
+description: This article describes how to use T-SQL queries with the RESTful web API for Azure Data Explorer. ms.topic: reference ms.date: 02/21/2023
 ---

 # Send T-SQL queries via the REST API

 Azure Data Explorer supports a [subset of the T-SQL language](../tds/sqlknownissues.md).
 In this article, you'll learn how to send T-SQL queries via the REST API.
-This method of accessing your data can be especially useful if you have an application compatible with SQL.

 ## Request structure